-This session, we will have fun learning about sea creatures and measuring the length of a hundred-foot whale!
+During this session, we will have fun learning about sea creatures and measuring how long a hundred-foot whale is.
 The children will learn about many sea animals and create an underwater habitat.
-Sigler’s Splash Pad will be a fun field trip to enjoy on a warm summer day.
-We will paint a ceramics with Color Me Mine and enjoy a live presentation by Bubble Mania; where campers will experience the biggest bubbles ever made!
+Irvine Park will be a fun field trip to enjoy.
+Campers will take a train ride and a visit to the zoo!
+Miss Ana the Scientist will visit our camp and guide our campers as they explore the fun dry-ice presentation.
+Bubble Mania will be another presenter; campers will experience seeing the biggest bubbles ever made!

 The Great Outdoors

-The last session of summer is sure to be a blast!
-We will take a trip to Marina Park for a fun beach day!
-Come prepared to enjoy a day in the sun in the calm and shallow waters.
-What better way to kick off this theme then with a presentation by Wild Animal Safari Show.
-Campers will be introduced to various mammals, an exotic bird, and a monkey!
-To end our summer fun, we will have a Carnival with a magic show and face painting.
-We will also have an Ice Cream Social to reminisce about all the fun we shared, friends we met along the way, and memories we created together!
+The last session for the summer is sure to be a blast!
+We will have a presentation by Insects Rock and take a trip to Marina Park and make it a beach day!
+Come prepared to enjoy a day in the sun in the shallow waters of Marina Bay.
+What better way to kick off the end of our summer than with a magic show by Arty the Magician and a social with Kona Shaved Ice!
+At last, we will have a pizza party to reminisce about all the fun we shared, friends we met along the way, and memories we created together!

 KinderCamp is for children 5 years old on September 1st.
 Children this age will typically begin Kindergarten this fall.